Contact Us | Career Opportunities | Village Code

 Side Menu Expand Button Expand Side Menu

 Hug a tree LogoIn 2023, the Village was awarded an urban forestry grant that allowed us to inventory all of the trees in parks, parkways and Village land.
 We have learned a lot from the study, such as, there are 112 species of trees within the 7,412 trees on public property.
-The Village Green Team wanted to further educate the community on the trees in our parks and is launching on Arbor Day and continuing through October, the Glendale Heights Hug A Tree campaign.
+The Village Green Team wanted to further educate the community on the trees in our parks and is launching on Arbor Day and continuing through September, the Glendale Heights Hug-A-Tree campaign.
 We invite you to learn about some of trees and their benefits by finding the Huggable Trees throughout our parks.
-There is a scavenger hunt, so be sure to fill out the form online and be entered to win prizes each month!
-Everyone that turns in the online form will receive a coupon to the GH2O Aquatic Center.
+There is a scavenger hunt, so be sure to fill out the form online and be entered for a chance to win prizes each month!
+Everyone that turns in the online form will receive a coupon good for $3 off admission to the GH2O Aquatic Center.

 Find the Huggable Trees throughout the Village to scan the QR code to access the scavenger hunt.
 Don't forget to give our trees a hug and use the hashtag #HugATreeGH to post on your social media.